sws-lab/open-verification-dashboard/README.md

 ## Json output

-Still in progress, see [conflict.ml](lib/conflict.ml) for the current json output format
+Still in progress, see [report.ml](lib/report.ml) and [conflict.ml](lib/conflict.ml) for the current json output format

+### Ranges

+The error's ranges are dynamically computed based on the file's content.
+In the output file, expect the ranges to be the ones of the most imprecise tool.